Icinga/icinga-doc/markdown/en/icinga-web-introduction.md

 detailed options.
 The same options apply when adding a new user.
 You can modify the size by dragging the cursor in the corners.

--   General information

--   Change password (and optional AuthKey for API)

--   Permissions e.g. which group membership

--   Principals for special roles

 **Figure 6.35.
 Icinga Web edit user**